ebeneliason/easy-pattern/README.md

 > [!NOTE]
 > The X, Y, and total loop durations of the parent `EasyPattern` will adjust to account for those of its background,
 > such that the reported values indicate a return of both patterns to their initial state.
+This may result in long
+> loop durations when their specified durations are co-prime, or essentially infinite loop durations when one is a
+> non-divisible fraction of the other.

 **Params:**